Envirohack/ToolkitEarth/README.md

 ## Code

 Subteams worked on:
-* Creating a mongodb database that could be populated by cron job with information from BOM such as precipitation and user info
+* Creating a mongodb database that could be populated by cron job with information from BOM such as precipitation and user info.
+The data accessed is NetCDF from ACCESS OpenDAP (Numerical model from BoM)        http://opendap.bom.gov.au:8080/thredds/catalogs/nmoc-catalogs/nmoc-access-catalog.html.

 ## Thoughts re. roadmap/wishlist